Help support a healthy, accessible Mississippi National River and Recreation Area.

 cgoepfert@npca.org

-We have a once in a lifetime opportunity to reimagine the future of the Mississippi National River and Recreation Area in the Twin Cities.
-The Army Corps of Engineers is studying the future of Lower St. Anthony Falls Lock and Dam and Lock and Dam 1.
-Both no longer serve their original navigational purpose and the Army Corps is conducting a study now to determine what to do with these structures.
-This includes considering lock and dam removal, disposal, modification or future use opportunities.
-Building on our decade of advocacy for the Mississippi River here, NPCA is working with local communities to understand what’s possible for the national park, our connection to it and best uses for it.
+BACKGROUND: We have a once-in-a-lifetime opportunity to reimagine the future of the Mississippi National River and Recreation Area in the Twin Cities.
+The Army Corps of Engineers is studying options for the Lower St. Anthony Falls Lock and Dam and Lock and Dam 1.
+Both no longer serve their original navigational purpose, and the Army Corps is conducting a study to determine what to do with these structures.
+This includes considering lock and dam removal, modification or other future use opportunities.
+Building on our decade of advocacy for the Mississippi River and national park, NPCA is working with local communities to understand what’s possible and determine the best outcome for the region.

 Map of Study Area